Edinburgh-Genome-Foundry/Minotaor/README.md

 A similar approach can be used for the McPAS-TCR database.

+#### iGEM

+Sequences can also be annotated with parts in the Registry of the International Genetically Engineered Machine (iGEM) Foundation.
+A FASTA of all parts can be downloaded and prepared into a reference dataset as shown in `examples/igem.py`.
+Alternatively, the [exported MySQL database](http://parts.igem.org/Registry_API) can be prepared in a similar way.

 ### PROSITE

 A function is provided for reading [ScanProsite](https://prosite.expasy.org/scanprosite) results.